 Advantages: easy to install, low cost.

 Disadvantages: poor performing insulation values due to thermal bridging at the purlins, does not meet most energy codes for conditioned space.

 For buildings that need a high-R value solution in the roof, this metal building roof insulation system is ideal.
 The first layer of faced insulation is installed between the purlins and over top of metal support banding (approx 30” o/c).
 The second layer of unfaced insulation is installed perpendicular to and over the first layer.
 Once the insulation is properly installed, the metal roof is then installed directly over the second layer of insulation.

 Advantages: low cost solution for high-R value required projects (R-30 to R-38), various facing available, installation from roof deck, other trades still have easy access to the bottom flange of the roof purlins.
 Works well with flange bracing.
-Since coordination between the insulation provider and the building manufacturer is required, IDI can provide service solutions.
+Coordination between the insulation provider and the building manufacturer is required.

 Fabric liner systems have become a very popular solution to meeting energy code requirements and delivering a well insulated metal building envelope.

 The fabric liner system is installed below the roof purlins, and is supported with metal banding.
 Most liner systems do provide “leading edge” fall protection for the workers once it is installed.
 Once the fabric liner system is installed, the first layer of unfaced fiberglass insulation is installed between the purlins and directly over the liner system.
 The second layer of unfaced fiberglass insulation is installed perpendicular to and over top of the roof purlins and first layer of insulation.
 The metal roof is then installed over the second layer of insulation.